Vamsi190/trading-strategy-backtests-quant/README.md

   - So Combining them will reduce these false signals and with the SMA crossover as discussed above-- it will reduce the number of false entry and exit positions and also reduce the noise.

-  The following the tested output using stock's historic stock data which is fetched from yahoo finance.
+  The following the tested output using Apple stock's historic stock data which is fetched from yahoo finance.

   ![Combined SMA+Bollinger Strategy](images/combined.png)